aribelruiz/COP4520_Assignment3/README.md

-# COP4520_Assignment3 (Two Parts)
+# Multi-Threaded Practice 2
-Below you can find the ReadMe for Problem 1 and Problem 2 of Assignment 3 for Concepts of Parallel and Distributed Processing.
+Below you can find the ReadMe for two separate problems, Birthday Presents Party and Temperature Module.

 # Problem 1: Birthday Presents Party
 ## How to Run Program 1 (Problem 1)